Suggestions for research and research-related activities

 The discussion itself: It is often uncomfortable to express opinions that are hard to articulate or where the reasons leading to the opinion are hard to articulate.
 Still, I try my best to express an opinion whenever I have one (or express that I have no opinion if I have none), because on the average, having an opinion means I have some sort of information, even if that information is hard to exactly pin down.
 I treat my opinion as something different than the result of the social process.
 I.e., I might express an opinion and say that I withdraw it if a specific other person (who I deem more qualified in this area) thinks differently etc..
 I hope that this way, I can contribute my opinion as an input to the social process while my opinion is properly weighed by its confidence and does not dominate the social process.

 A few guidelines that I use are the following: (1) Being late on preferences delays the entire process/carries the risk of getting bad assignments.
 So, being late on submitting preferences should not happen.
 I mark it in my calendar as soon as the date is announced.
 (2) Quality beats punctuality.
 Having a high-quality late review is much more useful for the reviewing process than a punctual low-quality review.
 So, if a reviewer requests more time than given by the PC chairs for the review time, I usually agree to it if it is a good reviewer.
 A good reviewer is someone who is an expert in the field and cares about the paper enough to be likely to write something informed about the submitted article.
+In case there are hard deadlines (especially if there are rebuttals), it's good to check with the chair what to do if a reviewer requests more time.

 Return to Chris Brzuska's Homepage